 Natural gas drilling in Pennsylvania state forest.
 Photo by Tom Pelton/CBF Staff

-As energy companies across the nation position themselves to tap into our country's natural gas reserves, many residents and environmentalists are concerned about the potential problems associated with extracting this valuable resource.
+As energy companies across the nation increase their withdrawal of our country's natural gas reserves, many residents and environmentalists are concerned about the potential problems associated with extracting this valuable resource.
 No one disputes the need for local clean, efficient energy resources.
 But there are concerns over the land and water impacts drilling may cause.

 The Concerns About Natural Gas Drilling